 It may have been that very speech that brought about the conspirator’s amongst the PLP in deciding that if the up and coming referendum result was to leave the EU, then Jeremy Corbyn must go!
 No matter if this or Jeremy Corbyn’s past real Eurosceptic attitude and statements it would not endure the ultra-Europhile progress group or other Pro EU Labour MP’s to have a confirmed Eurosceptic leading a Labour Party after the referendum vote to leave the EU.

 Officially it is stated that “Although Labour had campaigned for Britain to stay in the EU, opponents within the party accused Corbyn of running a lukewarm campaign.
 Several senior Labour figures resigned from the Shadow Cabinet in the days following the referendum, and on 28 June, Corbyn lost a motion of no confidence by 197–40.
 Rejecting calls for him to relinquish the leadership role, he vowed to stand in any resulting leadership challenge.
 Angela Eagle and Owen Smith subsequently announced that they would launch a formal challenge, although Eagle later withdrew from the contest and gave her support to Smith.
-Following the leadership election, Corbyn was re-elected as leader on 24 September 2016 with a marginally higher majority of 61%.
+Following the leadership election, Corbyn was re-elected as Leader on 24 September 2016 with a marginally higher majority of 61%.
 The Membership had again spoken and a clear message was sent to the centralist of the PLP.
 The Labour Party is a party of the Left.

 In May 2017 Labour suffered poor results at the local elections.
-This cause a shock throughout Labours Heartlands how could such a change take place?
+This caused a shock throughout Labours Heartlands how could such a change take place?
 How could a Tory government return so many seats in the local elections whilst still peddling and conducting the Austerity lie?

 In answer to that we only had to look inwards the Labour Party seemed to be a broken body, far from accepting Jeremy Corbyn and his leadership the PLP stud at his back not in solidarity but in anticipation of striking him down from behind, at every turn our very own members of parliament undermined Labours own leader to cause maximum embarrassment, undermining him at every turn the drop in confidence in Labour caused confusion and disarray through the UK.